The energy transition is in progress and there is a lot at stake

 Short- and midterm forecasting

 Short-term forecasting refers to what is happening in the electricity distribution network now, within hours and up to two days.
-As a foundation for the forecasting, statistical consumption and production pattern is generated from electrical meters and weather prognosis.
-To improve the forecast, real-time data is then used to understand volatile conditions, such as sudden weather changes that might affect energy production, or unpredicitve consumer patterns that are not captured by statistical meter data.
+As a foundation for forecasting, statistical consumption and production patterns are generated from electrical meters and weather prognosis.
+To improve the forecast, real-time data is then used to understand volatile conditions, such as sudden weather changes that might affect energy production, or unpredictable consumer patterns that are not captured by statistical meter data.

 Mid-term forecasting refers to what happens in the electricity distribution network from one day to one month.
 By predicting this, planned operations can be balanced accordingly.